luiseleazar/google_it/2.interact_with_os/info.md

 ## Scalability

 When more work is added to a system, system can do whatever it needs to complete the work.

+## Absolute path

+A full path to the resource in the file system.

+    Windows: C:\Users\<user>
+    Linux: /home/<user>

+## Relative path

+Show where the resource path is located in relation to the current working directory.